NHOrus/srwq-compilation/episode-03.md

 *I am the Dynamic Unlimited Military Intelligence, Operation AI of DDG-XAM-04.
 You may call me Dumi-chan.*

-"Doomy???....I like it.
+"Doomy???...
+I like it.
 Now lets go kick some ass"

 ---